 There are still plenty of plants pushing out a few odd flowers here and there, but two continue to bloom to their heart’s content.
 Both are plants I had in my old New Jersey garden, and both eventually got the heave-ho.
 Don’t ask me why I dug them up and threw them out or gave them away.
 I have no clue.
 Both have been in my garden now for two years and while they performed well the first year, they did even better this year despite the lack of rain and hot weather.

 The hardy geraniums, aka cranesbill, are charming sprawlers, weaving their way through neighbors without overwhelming them.
 The two varieties I have are ‘Rozanne’ and ‘Rozanne and Friends’ and they both have violet blue flowers.
 During dry spells they wilted and dried up, but after a little bit of rain I would cut them back hard and they would start growing and pumping out flowers again.
 This past summer I probably cut them back 4 times and after each rainstorm they took off again.
 Now, during the first week of November they are still blooming.
-Then, when the temperatures finally nosedive, the plant will turn red before finally going dormant, waiting for warming spring days to do the growing and blooming bit all over again.
+Then, when the temperatures finally nosedive, the plant will go dormant, waiting for warming spring days to do the growing and blooming bit all over again.

 There probably won’t be many more days to sit in the garden this time of year and to soak up sunshine.
 I treasure the quiet (once mowing is done everywhere) and read a book.
 Then the sun starts to set, and it gets chilly.
 Time to head indoors with the very last roses; Pilgrim (yellow) and Vavoom! (bright orange).
 Treasures from the garden, to be enjoyed indoors.
 They will be the last ones for a long while.